Mallorca to Ibiza 7 Day Crewed Motor Yacht Itinerary

 Embark your crewed motor yacht in Club de Mar, Palma and discover Es Trenc, a pristine and isolated beach in the southern part of the largest Balearic Island.
 Unspoiled by hotels or resorts, Es Trenc offers over two kilometres of tropical-esque white sand, perfect for getting into the holiday spirit.
-There are some lovely cafes and restaurants along this stretch of paradise, or in the nearby town of Ses Covettes, but why not get your crew to prepare a delicious dinner on board where you can revel in the view of Es Trenc at anchor.
+There are some lovely cafés and restaurants along this stretch of paradise, or in the nearby town of Ses Covettes, but why not get your crew to prepare a delicious dinner on board whilst you revel in the view of Es Trenc at anchor.

 There are worse views to wake up to than the endless stretch of the flawless Es Trenc.
 After enjoying your first al fresco breakfast on your aft deck and a full morning of water sports, your crew will take you to Cabrera National Park.
 Cabrera is an uninhabited islet just south of Mallorca, untouched by modern tourism and one of the best-preserved landscapes of the Mediterranean.
 From your yacht, or if you choose to head ashore, you can spot wildlife not found anywhere else in the area.
-Dolphins, black lizards and any number of rare sea birds take advantage of Cabrera’s untarnished environment.
+Dolphins, black lizards and a number of rare sea birds take advantage of Cabrera untarnished environment.
 Take a mooring ball and spend the night in tranquility.

 Day 3: Cabrera National Park to Puerto Adriano

 Having seen the most beautiful jewels of Mallorca and Ibiza’s coastline, spend the remainder of your charter exploring Formentera, the gem of the Balearics.
-An instant highlight in the north of the island is a shallow “sandbar” joining the tiny island of Espalmador to the rest of Formentera which can be paddled when it appears at low tide.
+An instant highlight in the north of the island is a shallow “sandbar” joining the tiny island of Espalmador to the rest of Formentera which can be paddled to when it appears at low tide.
 Just towards the south of this phenomenon lies Beso Beach, a beach bar that has a welcoming rustic appearance filled with laidback music and a typically Mediterranean vibe.
 The Spanish, Mediterranean and Basque flavours on offer here will welcome you to Formentera with a meal you won’t forget.
 Watch the sunset over Ibiza and spend the evening at anchor.

-We’re sure that by this point you’ve had the best holiday possible, but unfortunately it’s time to leave your wonderful yacht and crew.
+We’re sure that by this point you’ve had the best holiday possible but unfortunately, it’s time to leave your wonderful yacht and crew.
 Disembark at Marina Ibiza and contact your Boatbookings broker to do it all over again on your next luxury yacht charter holiday!